rdumitru1/argocd-tutorial/03-argocd-applications/README.md

 ArgoCD is able to connect to remote clusters as well. <br>
 **https://kubernetes.default.svc** Is the server name/address of our current and default kubernetes cluster. <br>
 <br>
 The **project:** consists of multiple applications.
-An application should be in a **project:**, so it isnecessary to define a project name for our application
+An application should be in a **project:**, so it is necessary to define a project name for our application
 <br>
 <br>